The Infrastructure Essentials Toolkit is an important tool for anyone seeking a broadband grant or planning to deploy infrastructure.

-In a single national Toolkit, it enables the applicant to quickly identify areas that the NTIA would consider “Eligible Service Areas” or “Unserved” based upon a broad range of public and private data sets.
+In a single national Toolkit, it enables the applicant to quickly identify eligible service areas that would be considered “unserved” or "underserved" based upon a broad range of public and private data sets.

 Interested parties are encouraged to read the Introduction to understand how multiple layers of data are juxtaposed, enabling efficient decision-making.

 Key data sets include: